sumaris-net/sumaris-doc/projects/sfa/crr/sfa-crr-25-001-meeting-minutes-2025-01-29.md

 ---

-## Former tablet user name remaining
+> Statements :

-> Questions :
+> - User logged in with wrong account
-> - Is Graig Barbe identified with his own account on this tablet?
+> - Issue already solved by SFA

 ---